 It is the responsibility of all faculty, staff, and students at St. Mary’s College to uphold the conditions of this state law.
+The unlawful use, possession, or distribution of alcohol on College property or as any part of College activities is prohibited and will result in disciplinary action, up to and including expulsion.
 Please refer to the College’s Medical Amnesty and Good Samaritan policy where certain violations may be granted amnesty.
 The College also promotes an active, healthy, social life on campus and accommodates groups that request College facilities for events where alcohol is appropriate.

 The Office of Public Safety and the dean of students’ staff is responsible for interpreting and enforcing the following campus alcohol policy:

-- No individual, regardless of age, may consume alcoholic beverages in public areas on the campus, such as the lounges, hallways of the residence halls, patios of townhouses, athletic fields, and other facilities and grounds.
+- No individual (absent an authorized exception under section VI herein), regardless of age, may consume alcoholic beverages in public areas on the campus, such as the lounges, hallways of the residence halls, patios of townhouses, athletic fields, and other facilities and grounds.